 Ask the seller for proof: If you are buying a car, ask the seller to show you the lien release document or any other documents that can prove that there are no outstanding liens on the vehicle.

 The many impacts of having a lien on a car

 When there is a lien on a car, it can affect many aspects of the vehicle ownership experience.
+Sometimes, it can even restrict your selling options if you decide to sell a car with an outstanding loan.
 The loan provider's interests must be considered and properly dealt with in all of these areas: